bethan-mallabar-rimmer/CRC_IRM/find_read_codes/README.md

-# find-read-codes
+# find_read_codes
 Search UK Biobank clinical read 2/3 code lookup tables for codes beginning with a character or character vector input by the user.
 Return codes and descriptions.
-Uploaded for personal use but should still be functional.
+Not fully bug tested so please let me know of any issues.

 <h2>Requirements:</h2> <h3>Upload files read2_lkp.csv and read3_lkp.csv to working environment prior to running function.</h3>